-The Trust classified accounts payable and accrued liabilities, prepaid interest and other holdbacks, subscriptions in advances, distribution payable and redemptions payable as measured at amortized cost.
+The Trust classified accounts payable and accrued liabilities, prepaid interest and other holdbacks, subscriptions received in advance, and distributions payable as measured at amortized cost.

 Derecognition of financial instruments

 A financial asset is derecognized when the rights to receive cash flows from the asset have expired or the Company has transferred substantially all of the risk and rewards of the asset.
 The Trust assesses each reporting date whether there is any objective evidence that a financial asset is impaired, the impairment provision is based upon the expected loss.